hector-gm/employee_directory_v2.0/README.md

 An application of this type is meant for use within an intranet portal rather than a public domain despite the data manipulated being considered non-sensitive.
 Employees' full name, contact information and photo may be available via professional network services online at their discretion but is totally independent of the directory held within their company/organization for internal use.

+PLEASE NOTE: At present time this app doesn't contain any data storage code so the list of users generated is new every time the app is launched or refreshed.

 ## Sample of Application in Use
 ![Sample](public/emp_directory-example.png)

+A deployed sample of this app is hosted at https://github.com/hector-gm/employee_directory_v2.0

 ## Technologies Used